Notes on the Geography of South Korea: Three Districts in Central Seoul

 Here it is: Gwanghwamun Plaza, a widened stretch of Sejong-daero.
 Like Beijing's Tiananmen Square, this plaza is new.
 Once, this was Yuk-jo, a street lined with and named for Six Ministries.
 The Japanese cleared the area to form a 16-lane street.
 In 2009, part of the street was converted to public space, with special regulations prohibiting political protests.

 It doesn't take a lot of imagination to see the buildings as a throng of petitioners, The one in semi-isolation on the right houses the Foreign Ministry.
-Farther down the plaza, the low-rise building with the Beatle cut is the Sejong Center for the Performing Arts, opened in 1978, a fine year for hulks.
+Farther down the plaza, the low-rise building with the Beatles haircut is the Sejong Center for the Performing Arts, opened in 1978, a fine year for hulks.

 We've moved several hundred yards down the plaza, and you can see the roof line of a palace within the royal precinct.
 In the background is a mountain with three whitish outcrops that were once read as a dragon's face, then more recently as a white tiger's.
 The mountain helped make this a propitious site for a capital city.

 The foreground statue, from 1968, depicts Admiral Yi Sun-sin, the heroic victor of 23 naval battles with the Japanese in the 1590s.
-Despite his victories, he was no hero in his lifetime, and he died in battle.
+Despite his victories, he was no hero in his lifetime and died in battle.
 The hero designation came posthumously.

 See the figure in the mid-distance?